Meet our Senior Management Team

 She was previously employed with two Neurodevelopmental Assessment and Treatment Services teams at Chedoke-McMaster Children’s Hospital, Hamilton, Ontario, working with children with autism and neurodevelopmental and communication disorders, the Hospital for Sick Children, and with behavioural therapy consultation services at Children’s Consulting Services, Hornby Ontario and the Muskoka Centre for adults with developmental disabilities.

-Graduated with Masters of Forensic Psychology; Applied Forensic Services in 2008 and has worked in the field of sexuality and forensics since 1997.
-Brandie is a member in good standing of the Ontario Association of Consultants, Counsellors, Psychometrists and Psychotherapists (OACCPP), Ontario Association for Applied Behaviour Analysis (ONTABA), Association for the Treatment of Sexual Abusers (ATSA).
+Brandie graduated with a Masters of Forensic Psychology; Applied Forensic Services in 2008 and has worked in the field of sexuality and forensics since 1997.
+Brandie is a member in good standing of the Ontario Association of Consultants, Counsellors, Psychometrists and in good standing, with the College of Psychologists of Ontario, as well as the Ontario Association of Psychological, Associates Psychotherapists (OACCPP), Ontario Association for Applied Behaviour Analysis (ONTABA), and Association for the Treatment of Sexual Abusers (ATSA).
 She has dedicated her clinical work and research in the area of sexuality and high risk behaviours with special need populations and is committed to the education and training of direct-care staff, family members and individuals in the area of sexuality.
 Brandie provides clinical consultation, assessment and treatment to a range of community services and individuals across Ontario.
 She works with children, youth and adults who have been victims of sexual abuse, sexual offenders and other high risk behaviours.
 Brandie is proficient in Applied Behaviour Analysis and Risk Management Principles.
 Brandie is also a partner with Safe Management Group Inc. which provides staff training in crisis management and workplace violence and harassment.